Ascalon: Early Islamic period (641–1099)

 During the Abbasid period, the power center of the caliphate shifted from Syria to Iraq.
 An inscription found by Charles Clermont-Ganneau in the 19th century indicates that the Abbasid caliph al-Mahdi ordered the construction of a mosque with a minaret in Asqalan in 772.
 Towards the end of the 9th century Abbasid rule in Syria dwindled.
 By 878 it was effectively under the rule of the Tulunids of Egypt, who developed the coastal cities such as Acre, Caesarea Maritima and probably also Ascalon.

 In 969, the Fatimid general Jawhar captured Syria and Palestine and annexed the territory to the Fatimid Caliphate of North Africa.
 Ascalon prospered during the ensuing period.
-Islamic geographer Al-Maqdisi (945–991) described Ascalon, admiring its fortifications, garrison, mosque and fruits, but also recounted that its port was unsafe.
-A similar description was given by Persian scholar Nasir Khusraw who visited Palestine in 1047.
-The absence of a port was recounted also by later scholars such as Izz al-Din ibn Shaddad (1217–1285) and Abulfeda (1273–1331).
-It was cited as one of the reason why Ascalon was one of the last coastal cities to stand against the Crusaders.
+Islamic geographer Al-Maqdisi (945–991) described Ascalon, admiring its spaciousness, pleasant water, plentiful fruit trees that one could eat from freely, full markets around the marble-paved great mosque, strong fortifications and garrison.
+He also mentions it is renowned for its silkworms, a reference to the sericulture and silk weaving industry there.
+His only criticism was of the port which he described as "unsafe" and plagued by a pesty fly common to the Mediterranean called the dalam.The Persian scholar Nasir Khusraw had similar praise for the city when he visited Palestine in 1047.

 In the 1070s, along with a few other coastal towns in Palestine, it remained in Fatimid hands when most of Syria was conquered by the Seljuks.
 Fatimid rule over Ascalon was nevertheless loosened, with the governor often exercising a greater latitude of authority over the city than the nominal authority of the Egyptian caliphate.